Israel returns to virus lockdown as cases mount | Health

 Israel returns to virus lockdown as cases mount

-Israel is set to go back into a full lockdown later Friday to try to contain a coronavirus outbreak that has steadily worsened for months as its government has been plagued by indecision and infighting.
-The three-week lockdown beginning at 2 p.m.
-(1100 GMT) will include the closure of many businesses, strict limits on public gatherings, and will largely confine people to within a kilometer (0.6 miles) of their homes.
+Israel went back into a full lockdown on Friday to try to contain a coronavirus outbreak that has steadily worsened for months as its government has been plagued by indecision and infighting.
+The three-week lockdown, which began at 2 PM (1630 IST), will require the closure of many businesses and set strict limits on movement and public gatherings.
 The closures coincide with the Jewish High Holidays, when people typically visit their families and gather for large prayer services.

+“I will not impose a lockdown on the citizens of Israel for no reason, and I will not hesitate to add further restrictions if it is necessary.”
+Under the new lockdown, nearly all businesses open to the public will be closed.
+People must remain within 1 kilometer of home, but there are several exceptions, including shopping for food or medicine, going to work in a business that's closed to the public, attending protests and even seeking essential pet care.
+Israel has reported a total of more than 175,000 cases since the outbreak began, including at least 1,169 deaths.
+It is now reporting around 5,000 new cases a day, one of the highest per capita infection rates in the world.

-Israel was among the first countries to impose sweeping lockdowns this spring, sealing its borders and forcing most businesses to close.
-That succeeded in bringing the number of new cases to only a few dozen per day in May.
-But then the economy abruptly reopened, and a new government was sworn in that was paralysed by infighting.
+Israel was among the first countries to impose sweeping lockdowns this spring, sealing its borders, forcing most businesses to close and largely confining people to their homes.
+That succeeded in bringing the number of new cases down to only a few dozen per day in May.
+But then the economy abruptly reopened, and a new government was sworn in that was paralyzed by infighting.
 In recent months authorities have announced various restrictions only to see them ignored or reversed even as new cases soared to record levels.

 Dr. Amir Shahar, head of an emergency department in the city of Netanya and one of the organizers of the demonstration, said the lockdown is “disastrous” and would do “more harm than good.”.